 But if you’re strong and follow your heart, you will open yourself up to an entirely new and exciting world.

 5. You Will Inspire Others

 When you share your story with others, it sends a message.
-It shows other people what’s possible when they apply the lessons to themselves.
+It shows others what’s possible when they apply the lessons to themselves.
 And if that doesn’t seem inspiring, then I don’t know what is.

-Whenever I start to wonder if this journey is for me, I listen to podcasts, read books, and watch interviews.
+Whenever I wonder if this journey is for me, I listen to podcasts, read books, and watch interviews.
 These things remind me that the people I admire the most did not get to where they are overnight or even in a matter of months.
-It took them years, and they’re still showing up to this day.
+It took them years, and they’re still showing up.

 They weren’t the person they are today when they first started, just like I’m not going to be the person I am today five years or five months from now.

 We’re always growing and learning along the way, so share your story with others because regardless of where you are in your journey, someone out there needs to hear it.
-Someone out there wants to hear it, so share it with them.
 Inspire others, and you’ll also end up inspiring yourself.

 8 Signs You’re Not Following Your Heart

 Here are 8 signs that you are not following your heart and need to start again.